Quanghihicoder/completed_all_challenges/README.md

 + ✅ Show real effort and genuine interest through actions, not just words in an AI-sounding cover letter.

-+ ✅ Keywords and numbers can be faked (background check later).But skills?
++ ✅ Keywords and numbers can be faked (background check later).
 Skills are real—and the strongest form of direct proof.

 + ✅ Improve chances of getting shortlisted—or even 1st prioritized

 + ✅ Shorten the interview process: ideally, after this, a single on-site interview with HR, devs, managers, and CTO should be enough to make a decision.
 One-month-long interview pipelines are too time-consuming for everyone.

-**Just imagine you’re the recruiter and you receive a junior-level application with working solutions to your own company’s senior-level tech assessments.**

 ---

-I’ve received too many meaningless rejections.
 I hope this proves something:

-+ An experienced in Node.js and C#,can surely code in Next.js, NestJS, Spring Boot, Django (Python), Laravel (PHP).
++ An experienced in Node.js and C#,can surely code in Next.js, NestJS, Spring Boot (Java), Django (Python), Laravel (PHP).

 + An experienced in React Native, can surely code in Flutter.
 An experienced in Android, can code for iOS.